Fostering teamwork is a top priority for leaders.

-To foster commitment within your organization, invite team members to develop a mission, values, and vision statements in line with the organizations goals.
+To foster commitment within your organization, invite team members to develop a mission, values, and vision statement in line with the organization’s goals.

 Your team’s success depends on each member’s contribution.
 Keep in mind that teams need members that are willing to learn and have a variety of skills including technical and interpersonal capabilities.

-Conflict is inevitable on teams.
+Conflict is inevitable in teams.
 When it isn’t managed properly, tension builds, hidden agendas emerge, and contrary positions solidify.